 | Add FULLTEXT index | n/a | ✓ |

 For "INPLACE without rewrite" operations, native is the right answer.
-They run concurrent with traffic, only a brief metadata lock at the start and end.
+They run concurrent with traffic, with only a brief metadata lock at the start and end.
+One caveat: building a secondary index is "INPLACE without rewrite" but still scans the whole table and consumes real I/O — on a very large, very busy table you may still reach for an external tool to pace it, even though native online DDL can technically do it.

 For "INPLACE with rewrite," native is workable for small-to-medium tables (under 50 GB or so) but the operation can still take hours and consumes I/O. This is where external tools start to matter.